 This will return the three records that match the representative_id from the representative table and the department_id from the department table.
 It will also return the rows from the department table that do not have a matching row in the representative table (4th and 5th row in the result set).
 It will also return the rows from the representative table that do not have a match in the department table (6th row):

-This Is important to make note of.
+This is an important point.
 If every row in both tables matches one another, the full outer join would have the same result set.

 The following Venn diagram shows what the data would return: